GitHub Copilot

 To enable this feature, connect your GitHub account.
 There are two methods for connecting, depending on whether you have a GitHub organization or manage Copilot licenses through GitHub enterprise.

-You can connect Software.com to GitHub Copilot using either a GitHub App or a Personal Access Token (PAT).
+You can connect Software.com to GitHub Copilot using a GitHub App, a Personal Access Token (PAT), or a combination of both.

 Important Notes: